What Is License Compliance Automation? A Complete Guide

 When evaluating a license compliance automation platform, the questions that matter most:

-• What does the audit export actually look like — is it usable in a real inspection?
+- What does the audit export actually look like, and is it usable in a real inspection?

-• How are alerts and escalations configured — can they be customized per credential type or per organizational unit?
+- How are alerts and escalations configured, and can they be customized per credential type or per organizational unit?

 See PracticeSentry in Action